rkhleics/wagtailmodeladmin/README.md

 ## A full list of features:

 - A customisable list view, allowing you to control what values are displayed for each item, available filter options, default ordering, and more.
-- Easily customisable menu items for the Wagtail CMS admin area, with control over the label text and icons used, and automatic 'active item' highlighting.
+- Access your list views from the CMS easily with automatically generated menu icons with automatic 'active item' highlighting.
+Control the label text and icons used with easy-to-change attributes on your class.
 - An additional `ModelAdminGroup` class, that allows you to group together your related models, and list them together in their own submenu, for more logical user experience.
 - Simple, robust **add** and **edit** views for your non-Page models that use the panel configurations defined on your model using Wagtail's edit panels.
 - For Page models, the system cleverly directs to Wagtail's exisitng add and edit views, and returns you back to the correct list page, for a seemless experience.
 - Full respect for permissions assigned to your Wagatail users and groups.
 Users will only be able to do what you want them to!
 - All you need to easily hook your `ModelAdmin` classes into Wagtail, taking care of url registraion, menu changes, and registering any missing model permissions, so that you can assign them to Groups.
 - **Built to be customisable** - While wagtailmodeladmin provides a solid experience out of the box, you can easily use your own templates, and the `ModelAdmin` class has a large number of methods that you can override or extend, allowing you to customise the behaviour to a greater degree.
-Or if you want full view control, you can override the included class-based views to do what you want them to.

 ## Supported list options: